This post is about doubling tripling your Google AdWords click-through-rates and rising above the noise.

 Getting high click-through-rates can sometimes be detrimental to your business.
 Your ultimate metric is profit.
 For ads it is profit-per-impression.
 Pay close attention to your ROI and kill ads that have high CTR but low conversion rates or negative ROI.
-Learn more about profit-per-impression with Brad Geddes here.
+Learn more about profit-per-impression.
 If an ad has a high CTR but doesn’t convert, it means there’s mis-alignment between the landing page and the ad.
 You can either decide to not run the ad or to align your landing page and increase conversions.
 I prefer the latter.
 Most of the times.

 Got a comment?

 This is a topic I’m very passionate about.

 In this post are some of the precious discoveries I’ve made.
 I have more to share, but I’m still learning a lot myself, and I want to learn from you.
 If you have a technique that works for you, a comment to give, please join the conversation below.